solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 });
 ```

-Next, we’ll create the `Add Note` test.
-It should call `append_note` with
+Next, let's set up the `Add Note` test.
+This test will:

-`firstNote`, then check that the onchain hash matches our computed hash and that
+1. **Call `append_note`**: Use the `append_note` instruction with `firstNote` to add the note to the Merkle tree.
-the note log matches the text of the note we passed into the instruction.
+2. **Verify Hash and Log**: Check that the hash stored on-chain matches the computed hash and ensure that the note log reflects the text of the note we submitted.

 ```typescript
 it("Add Note", async () => {